What we like:

 - Domestic graduate students can get an 8.89% APR fixed interest rate

 - Domestic undergraduate students can get a fixed rate of 10.91% APR

 - Borrowers can qualify for interest rate discounts of up to 1.5% for fulfilling each of the following actions:

 - Provide proof of graduation and employment (0.5%)

 - 5% origination fee, no application fee, no prepayment fee

-- Repayment term of the loan can range from 3 to 10 years
+- Repayment term of the loan can range up to 10 years

 While this might be a good financing opportunity for foreign students who want to attend school in the U.S. or Canada, MPOWER won’t accept all applicants.
 They carefully vet out the candidates that they assess won’t have as much of a chance of successfully paying back the loans after college.